RosyPanday/Mental-Health-Support-Platform/README.md

 - **Authentication System**: Secure user signup and login using **JWT** (JSON Web Tokens) and **bcrypt** password hashing.
 - **Role-Based Access**: Schemas designed to support distinct user roles (Patients, Therapists).
 - **Database Architecture**: Relational database models and migrations built with **PostgreSQL**.
+**file uploads** : using multer and save in server for verifying therapists crendentials

 ### Upcoming
 - Appointment booking and management